-From their stunning Renaissance and medieval architecture, to their gothic influences and romantic charm, the castles of Europe are truly one of the continent’s major drawcards.
+From their stunning Renaissance and medieval architecture to their gothic influences and romantic charm, the castles of Europe are truly one of the continent’s major drawcards.
 Whether it’s the history you’re interested in, the amazing architectural features or you’re just in the market for the stunning vistas and lush scenery, no trip to Europe is complete without a visit to a castle.
-I’ve chosen some of my favourites so that you’ll be well-informed when planning your next European holiday.
+I’ve chosen some of my favorites so that you’ll be well-informed when planning your next European holiday.

 Neuschwanstein Castle, Germany